codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 Where one can manage to manually gather and sift through metrics for a few services, doing so for dozens is not sustainable.
 Any large scale microservice system needs tools to automatically gather all the essential metrics and display them in a format consumable to humans.

-=== Black box
+### Black box

 The opposite of an observable system is a "black box," where the only things we can measure are the inputs and outputs (or a lack thereof).
-In this hugely entertaining https://www.youtube.com/watch?v=30jNsCVLpAE[talk] Bryan Cantrill talks about the art of debuggability:
+In this entertaining [talk](https://www.youtube.com/watch?v=30jNsCVLpAE) Bryan Cantrill talks about the art of debuggability:

 > The art of debugging isn't to guess the answer - it is to be able to ask the right questions to know how to answer them.
 > Answered questions are facts, not a hypothesis.